-Explains phobias, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Find information on phobias, including symptoms, causes and how to access treatment and support.
+Get tips for helping yourself, plus guidance for friends and family.

-Some of the more common specific phobias are:
+Some fairly common specific phobias are:

-If you have social phobia, you will feel a sense of intense fear in social situations, and will often try to avoid them.
-You might worry about the social event before, during and after it has happened.
+If you have social phobia, you will feel a sense of intense fear in social situations.
+You will often try to avoid them.
+You might worry about a social event before, during and after it has happened.
 It is also known as social anxiety or social anxiety disorder.

 "I have suffered from phobias since I was three years old and couldn't cope with the social demands of a playgroup.
 I then went on to suffer from School Phobia right through to my teens, then various phobias surrounding college and work, which led to me becoming unemployed, isolated, agoraphobic and severely depressed."

-This information was published in March 2017.
-We will revise it in 2020.
+This information was published in February 2021.
+We will revise it in 2024.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.